 If there is one ready-made snack you can count on being in my pantry at all times, it’s granola and currently it’s a big batch of these honey granola clusters.

 For the longest time, I steered away from making my own purely because I found it so addictive but having learnt a little self-control over the years I started to create my own.
-This easy maple granola was the first and the latest is chocolate granola.
+This easy maple granola and you can also taste similar flavours in these oat bars – chocolate flapjacks

 Perfect for eating on it’s own with milk or yoghurt or scattering over the top of pancakes for a crunchy element, granola is an amazingly simple treat to make.

 Granola clusters are like a healthy cookie to me.
 Full of fibre and low GI so it keeps you full for longer but I also have a hard time stopping at one handful.
 Hard as I try, if a batch of this honey granola is sitting on my kitchen bench, I have to pack it up quick so I don’t eat another delicious handful every time I go past.